0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/offers/apis.md

 **Function**: Endpoint to fetch all the Claim Offers created by an Issuer.

-**How it works**: Ut requires to pass the Issuer `id`, namely the identifier of the Issuer previously created, as Path Parameter.
+**How it works**: It requires to pass the Issuer `id`, namely the identifier of the Issuer previously created, as Path Parameter.
+Optionally, it accepts a `query` as Query Parameter which is a search keyword.

 It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.